frontendpatterns/frontendpatterns.dev/src/content/patterns/bem-class-naming.md

 ---
 # BEM Class Naming

-Structure CSS class names with Block, Element, Modifier methodology for clarity and reusability.

 ## Problem

 Without this pattern, the premise that structuring CSS class names with Block, Element, Modifier methodology for clarity and reusability falls apart, and small changes trigger cascading regressions.